-I've been making bunny bowls for years, ever since I sketched a cute little Dwarf Netherlands at the Lane County Fair.
-He shows up in both cobalt blue and rutile gold, as well as his original black and white on a watercolor card over at my wife's business, Pulp Romances.
+I'd been making bunny bowls for years, ever since I sketched a cute little Dwarf Netherlands at the Lane County Fair.
+Painted him in both cobalt blue and rutile gold, as well as his original black and white on a watercolor card over at my wife's business, Pulp Romances.

-But I only started painting rabbits on pots last year.
+But I only started painting rabbits on pots much later.
 Wild rabbits, cottontails, just burrowed under the garden fence and itching for trouble.

 Kind of like John and me, all those years ago.
 We'd definitely crossed the fence...